 "The higher heart rate helps your body reach a fat-burning zone and build optimal strength, and developing strength with balance across all the muscle groups helps prevent injuries and muscular imbalances," he says.

-This eight-move arm-blasting cardio workout crafted by Davis will boost your heart rate, scorch calories and strengthen and tone the arm muscles — no equipment required.
+This eight-move arm-blasting cardio workout crafted by Davis will boost your heart rate and strengthen and tone the arm muscles — no equipment required.

 Try This Cardio Arm Workout for Yourself

 You can perform this workout as a standalone routine or swap it out for an arm routine one to two days a week.
 Don't forget to warm-up with a few minutes of light cardio and dynamic exercises, such as high knees, arm circles and jogging in place.

 Do: each move for the recommended time or reps with no rest between exercises.
 Do 3 rounds, resting for 20 to 30 seconds after each round.

 - Press up into a high plank like you're about to do a push-up, with hands beneath your shoulders and your body in a straight line from head to hips to heels.

 - Your feet should be shoulder-width apart and anchored to the floor on the balls of your feet.